PhysiGest/physigest-home/content/more/_index.md

 ---
-title: "Machine Learning Models"
+title: "More About PhysiGest"
-description: "An ode to tensors, a fundamental aspect of many machine learning models"
+description: "Tune in for more exciting news and features we are bring in to our platform"

 showLikes: false
 showViews: false